Skip to Content

 This series teaches caregivers how to navigate the responsibilities of caring for someone with dementia.
 It features five topics: building foundations of caregiving, supporting independence, communicating effectively, responding to dementia-related behaviors, and exploring care and support services.

-Communicating Effectively Responding to Dementia-Related Behaviors
+Building Foundations Communicating Effectively Exploring Care and Support Services Responding to Dementia-Related Behaviors Supporting Independence

 Healthy Living for Your Brain and Body